 The focus of our educational program is to teach respect, tolerance, appreciation, and peaceful co-existence with the animals in our environment.
 We use federally licensed permanent resident wild animals native to the Southeast, including squirrels, raccoons, owls, hawks, ducks, skunks, and mink.
 Our live animals and knowledgeable staff provide an engaging and informative presentation.

 Our geographic area covers many counties in North and South Carolina, and we present for diverse age groups and academic institutions.
 Please see below for a few photos of our educational animals; availability of animals is determined based on distance traveled and audience type.

-Your educational programming helps support our work!
-Please contact us to discuss how we can bring our live animals to you and your group in an interesting and informative on-site program.
+Please contact us to discuss how we can bring our live educational animals to your group in an interesting and informative on-site program.
 You can view testimonials from previous clients and audiences here.

 All our educational animals are federally licensed, permanent (non-releasable) residents.
 In accordance with our licensing, no rehabilitating (releasable) wildlife will ever be taken out in public for programs.

 Meet some of our native species educational animals!